 The class is organized as a session on a Saturday in the classroom.
-After the classroom session, we will do three hands-on days in our club apiary where you will get the opportunity to do an inspection of a live hive.
+After the classroom session, we will do three hands-on days in our club apiary where you will get the opportunity to learn to light a smoker and do an inspection of a live hive.

 It is important to note that once you take the class and you are a member of the club you are welcome to come to as many of our apiary days as you want.
 Your learning adventure does not end once the class is over.
 We normally do them every weekend during the busy season and you will get to participate in all the different activities that you will do as a beekeeper, making splits, collecting honey, checking for mites, treating for mites, and everything in-between.

-We highly recommend that you read The Backyard Beekeeper by Kim Flottum before the class, it is a great book and will set up you to be able to connect the dots when you listen to our speakers talk about honey bees.
-The book is available at Sapony Creek Apiaries in Rocky Mount or on Amazon.
+We will provide you a copy of The 2021 edition of The Beekeeper’s Handbook by Diana Sammataro, it is a great book and will set up you to be able to connect the dots when you listen to our speakers talk about honey bees.

 We will also be offering an opportunity to take both your written and practical tests for the Certified level of the Master Beekeeper Program which is a program that the North Carolina State Beekeepers Association runs to encourage beekeepers to grow and learn more about honeybees.
 You can take the written test right away, but you have to have a minimum of four months beekeeping experience is needed prior to taking practical test.